microsoft/Kusto-Query-Language/doc/samples.md

 |iPhone7,2 |55
 |iPhone5,2 |66

-â€¯
-A better representation may be:
+The following is a better representation.

 |FriendlyName |Count
 |---|---